 One way to know if you want to follow a blog, listen to a talk-show, or even become someone’s friend, is to find out if the principles you want to live by match up with the other person.
 So, here is Vertex42’s list of personal finance principles.

 Update 10/27/2015: I’ve added the Principle of Sufficiency to this list, making it 13 principles now.

 The Principle of Giving

 You don’t have to be a religious person to know that giving to others and serving others is considered a good trait, and selfishness is considered a bad trait.
 Selfishness is natural and instinctive, but it’s also childish and generally leads to unhappiness (think of the Grinch and Mr. Scrooge).

 We are taught as children to share, and that principle of giving should remain with us into our adult years.
-Giving has a positive affect on your character.
+Giving has a positive effect on your character.
 It makes you a better person.
 It makes you happier.

 I would highly recommend that your charitable giving be defined as a percentage of your income.
-Giving to others has stronger positive affect when the gift is somewhat difficult for you.
+Giving to others has a stronger positive effect when the gift is somewhat difficult for you.
 Therefore, as your income increases over time, so should the amount that you give.
 Choosing a percentage as your goal will help ensure that.
 This principle is thousands of years old – the term “tithing” is defined as a tenth (10%).

 The Principle of Saving